MediaComem/comem-webdev/subjects/angular/README.md

 }
 ```

-And display it in the template:
+And display it in the template in `src/app/app.component.html`:

 ```html
 <p>Total votes: {{ totalVotes }}, best vote: {{ bestVote }}</p>